3 ways to drive footfall to your business with digital marketing (and measure success)

 If you have a business that relies on passing footfall then you will be aware of the ups and downs and the dependencies on good weather and weekends.
 But are you aware that you can leverage digital marketing channels to send people to your business address?
-Are you utilizing all the following?
+Are you utilising all the following?
 Your competitors probably are, which means you’re missing out

 on potential footfall.